cylc/cylc-doc/src/user-guide/running-suites.rst

 running the suite's real jobs - which may be long-running and resource-hungry:

 dummy mode
-   Runs dummy tasks as background jobs on configured job hosts.
+   Runs tasks as background jobs on configured job hosts.

    This simulates scheduling, job host connectivity, and generates all job files on suite and job hosts. dummy-local mode
-   Runs real dummy tasks as background jobs on the suite host, which allows dummy-running suites from other sites.
+   Runs real tasks as background jobs on the suite host, which allows dummy-running suites from other sites.

    This simulates scheduling and generates all job files on the suite host.